Skip to main content

 If bucket creation fails, check the following:

-• Bucket names must be globally unique - try adding a timestamp or random suffix.
+• Bucket names must be globally unique.
+Try adding a timestamp or random suffix.

 • Ensure you have Storage Admin permissions in your GCP project.

+With the trust relationship and IAM bindings in place, you’re ready to test end-to-end access from a pod.
 In your workload, configure a projected service account token with the proper audience.
 Create a pod YAML file called gcs-client-pod.yaml with the following content, filling in the placeholder values for [PROJECT-NUMBER], [PROJECT-ID], and [YOUR-BUCKET-NAME].

 gcs-client-pod.yaml